Fecal Incontinence

 Socio-economic burden

-The socio economic burden of faecal incontinence (FI) and ostomy surgery is substantial.
-A major problem for patients suffering from FI is the high risk of infection, which prolongs the hospital stay and need for after care.
-If treated, these patients can enhance their quality of life and become able to return to work.
-Resources can be released and used within other areas of society, and the cost for medical care can be reduced.
+The socio economic burden of fecal incontinence (FI) surgery is substantial.
+A major problem for patients suffering from FI is the high risk of infection (50%), which prolongs the hospital stay and need for after care.
+If treated, without infection resources can be released and used within other areas of society, and the cost for medical care can be reduced.

-Implantica is developing products with the aim to offer more effective treatments, facilitating for surgeons and patients and thereby reducing costs for hospitalization, medication and after care.
+Implantica is developing products with the aim to offer more effective treatments, facilitating for surgeons and patients, and thereby potentially reducing costs for hospitalization, medication and after care.
+Implantica’s new technological solutions, are designed with the intention to provide increased bowel control with fewer complications compared to conventional treatments.

 Field conclusion